owaisqarnikhan/replit_1/replit.md

 - ✅ **Application Launch**: Successfully running on port 5000 with full functionality
 - ✅ **Security Implementation**: Maintained client/server separation and robust security practices
 - ✅ **Environment Configuration**: All dependencies installed and configured for Replit environment
-- ✅ **Responsive Login Page**: Updated login page to be fully responsive across all screen sizes with mobile-first design
+- ✅ **Responsive Login Page**: Updated login page to be fully responsive across all screen sizes with mobile-first design, dark mode support, and optimized mobile experience

 ### Ready for Development:
 The platform is now fully operational on Replit with: